 This position is located within an operating office (Office) within a bureau or bureau equivalent (Bureau) within the Department of the Interior (Department).
-This position works as an Engineering Technician with substantive experience working with a wide range of work situations aligned with and/or supporting professional engineering and architecture fields.
+This position works as an Engineering Technician in a variety of work situations aligned with and/or supporting professional engineering and architecture fields.
 Specializations of technical engineering work may include architecture, civil, drafting, electrical, materials, and mechanical.